-Provides your body with protein, vitamins, minerals, and other nutrients when you cannot eat or cannot get enough nutrition from the foods that you eat.
+Parenteral nutrition provides your body with protein, vitamins, minerals, and other nutrients.
+Total parenteral nutrition (TPN) provides all of your daily nutrition.
+Peripheral parenteral nutrition (PPN) gives you some of the nutrition you need.
+TPN and PPN solutions are given when you cannot eat or cannot get enough nutrition from the food that you do eat.

 There may be other brand names for this medicine.